He loves me. He loves me not.

 If he loves curry, cook the best curry he’s ever tasted.

-Beat him in his favourite video game.
+Beat him in his favorite video game.

 Show him a thing or two with your poker face.